Web Content Display (Global)

-Students who take ill and miss a small portion of an examination should be allowed extra time at the end of the examination to make up the time they have missed.
+Students who become ill and miss a small portion of an examination should be allowed extra time at the end of the examination to make up the time they have missed.
 Provide the SACE coordinator with the following information at the end of the examination:

-- How the student was supervised when he or she was outside the examination room
+- how the student was supervised when he or she was outside the examination room

-- The nature and severity of the sickness, and the action that was taken
+- the nature and severity of the sickness, and the action that was taken

-- Observations of the student’s condition for the rest of the examination.
+- observations of the student’s condition for the rest of the examination.

 If the entire group is disrupted by an emergency (e.g. evacuation because of a fire), let the SACE coordinator know immediately, and seek advice on the action to be taken.

-Complete an absentee notice for each student who is absent, including any student known to have withdrawn from the subject, but whose name is still on the attendance roll.
+Complete an absentee notice for each student who is absent, including any student known to have withdrawn from the subject but whose name is still on the attendance roll.

-Attach the SACE registration number label to the absentee notice or write on all details from the SACE registration number label.
+Attach the SACE registration number label to the absentee notice, or write on all details from the SACE registration number label.

 Mark the examination attendance roll with a red ‘A’ (in place of the student’s signature) against the SACE registration numbers of absent students.
 Do not rule a line through the names of absent students.

 Breach of rules